Hiring Managers – How to optimize your contingency recruiter relationship

 - Length and quality of client relationship

-- Quality of feedback from client (can the recruiter learn and improve from client feedback?)
+- Quality of feedback from the client (can the recruiter learn and improve from client feedback?)

-- Candidate feedback on interview process (including length) and style
+- Candidate feedback on the interview process (including length) and style

 - Attractiveness of client’s space